Control two computers with one mouse

 Cross-platform support

-CursorHop works seamlessly between Windows and macOS.
+CursorHop works between Windows and macOS - switch machines without a hardware KVM.
 Move from your MacBook to your Windows PC and back without thinking about it.
-Key mappings are automatically translated between platforms — Command becomes Ctrl and vice versa.
+Key mappings are automatically translated between platforms - Command becomes Ctrl and vice versa.

 Supported configurations